sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2023_first_friday_features/06_2023_first_friday_features.md

 6.30.2023
 -->

-# 07-2023 (for June)
+# June Highlights

 ## Overview
 Duration: 5

 This QuickStart lists all the new and public beta features released, as well as bugs fixed in June 2023.

-It is summary in nature and you should refer to the specific Sigma documentation links provided for more information.
+It is summary in nature and you should refer to the specific [Sigma documentation](https://help.sigmacomputing.com/hc/en-us) links provided for more information.

 **Public beta features will carry the section text "BETA".**